It’s not your fault: Understanding miscarriage

 In my experience, the first thing nine out of 10 patients ask when we determine they’ve experienced a miscarriage is, “Why did it happen?”
 Unfortunately, we frequently can’t give an exact cause, and that can be very frustrating for patients.

 We can tell them the common causes for miscarriage, with chromosome abnormalities being the most likely reason.
 Some women may lose a pregnancy because of issues involving their body’s production of small blood clots.
 Women with abnormally shaped uteruses may be more likely to miscarry, too.

 Though we can tell you what we know about early miscarriage – that it’s not uncommon, your past choices didn’t cause it, stress didn’t affect it – that still leaves patients with the question of why.

-I was saddened to read that half of female survey respondents who had suffered a miscarriage felt guilty about it, and that around 40 percent felt that they had done something wrong.
+I was saddened to read that half of female survey respondents who had suffered a miscarriage felt guilty about it, and that approximately 40% felt as if they had done something wrong.

 As a doctor, this is a cue that we need to think about reassuring people that – almost always – they did nothing wrong and that there was nothing they could have done to prevent it from happening.
 There is rarely any effective treatment, either at a medical center or at home, to prevent early pregnancy loss.

-One final striking point from the study: 28 percent of female respondents who had miscarried reported feeling less isolated when celebrities disclosed they, too, had miscarried.
-That number jumped to 46 percent when a friend disclosed a miscarriage.
+One final striking point from the study: 28% of female respondents who had miscarried reported feeling less isolated when celebrities disclosed they, too, had miscarried.
+That number jumped to 46% when a friend disclosed a miscarriage.
 Like many other personal or medical complications, having someone to relate with or talk to can make a world of difference for families struggling to cope with an early miscarriage.